This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy.

 Publish Date: September 27, 2018

 Series: Detective Natalie Ward #1

 My Rating: 4/5

-When five-year-old Ava Sawyer goes missing from a birthday party at a local garden centre, the police are bewildered by the lack of leads.
-That is until two years later, when Ava’s body is found and another little girl, Audrey Briggs, goes missing.
+Two years later, Ava’s body is found and another little girl, Audrey Briggs, goes missing.
 Audrey also attended that party …

-Leading the investigation is Detective Natalie Ward .
+Leading the investigation is Detective Natalie Ward.
 A mother of two teenagers, this case chills her to the bone, and is a disturbing reminder of the last job she worked on.
-One that ended very badly.
+One that still keeps her awake at night…

 Natalie soon discovers that Ava’s mother has some worrying gaps in her alibi and as she digs deeper, she’s sure Ava’s father is not telling the full story.
 And what did the owner of the garden centre Elsa see that day?
 Something that she’s not telling Natalie …

 Just as Natalie is facing up to the grim possibility that Ava and Audrey were killed by someone close to home, another little girl from the party doesn’t come home from her ballet lesson.
 Can Natalie find a way to stop this killer before more innocent lives are taken?